AI Integration

 Why the timing matters.

 AI adoption among SMBs crossed a threshold in 2025.
-According to Salesforce's Small & Medium Business Trends Report, 75% of SMBs are experimenting with or actively using AI, and 71% plan to increase their AI investment over the next year.
-The businesses building structured integrations now — with governance, monitoring, and review checkpoints — are creating operational advantages that grow with each quarter of use.
+75% of SMBs are experimenting with or actively using AI, and 71% plan to increase their AI investment over the next year.[1]
+The shift isn't just about chatbots and productivity tools anymore — over half of enterprises are now actively using AI agents that take autonomous actions within bounded workflows, and that penetration is accelerating.
+The businesses building structured integrations now — with governance, monitoring, and review steps — are creating operational advantages that grow with each quarter of use.

 The cost of waiting isn't just missed efficiency.
-It's accumulating governance debt.
-Every month that employees use unapproved AI tools without data boundaries, vendor review, or escalation logic adds another layer of unmanaged risk.
-IBM's 2025 Cost of a Data Breach Report found that shadow AI — unsanctioned AI tools adopted without oversight — was a factor in 20% of breaches, adding an average of $670,000 to breach costs.
+It's piling up risk that gets harder to fix.
+Every month that employees use unapproved AI tools without data boundaries, vendor review, or rules for when to involve a person adds another layer of unmanaged risk.
+Shadow AI — unsanctioned AI tools adopted without oversight — was a factor in 20% of breaches, adding an average of $670,000 to breach costs.[2]
 Retrofitting governance after tools are already embedded in daily workflows is significantly more expensive and disruptive than building it in from the start.

 The competitive dynamic matters too.
-AI integration creates compounding returns: better data leads to better models, better models lead to better decisions, and better decisions lead to operating leverage that competitors can't replicate by signing up for the same SaaS tool six months later.
+AI integration creates compounding returns: better data leads to better models, better models lead to better decisions, and better decisions lead to advantages that competitors can't replicate by signing up for the same SaaS tool six months later.
+Organizations deploying AI agents in production report process time reductions of 30-50%, cost savings of 25-40%, and revenue increases of 9-20% — with 70% of successful implementations using hybrid human-AI workflows that maintain oversight while accelerating execution.[3]
 The advantage belongs to the businesses that structured their adoption early.

 Common Concerns